Free women don’t chase cages

 My biggest win anyway?

-And the truth is: I could easily wait.
+And the truth is, I could easily wait.

 Wait until he’s done looking at his emotions, sorting things out, and becoming more clear in his path.
+After all, he is a decent person.

+Love is a leap.
 It is messy, unplanned, and sometimes wildly inconvenient.
+It demands courage in the moment, not someday.

 At the end of the day I’m thankful, because after all, I gained clarity over the type of love and man I want.